-- A CCA Program allows municipalities (villages, towns, and cities) to aggregate the usage of eligible Mass Market customers within a defined jurisdiction in order to secure an alternative energy supply contract on a community-wide basis. - a) Before requesting customer data from the utility for participation in a CCA Program, the municipality or their designee (CCA Administrator or ESCO): - (1) Must sign a Data Security Agreement acceptable to the Manager, and - (2) Must have an approved implementation and data protection plan and certification of local authorization approved by the Long Island Office of the Department of Public Service. - b) Upon fulfilling the requirements in XI.B.1.a), the Manager will provide the following information to the municipality or their designee in accordance with the terms and fee(s) stated herein. - (1) Aggregated customer data, including the number of customers by service class, the electric kWh by month for the past 12 months by service class.
-This information will be provided to the municipality or CCA Administrator within twenty days of a request. - (i) The Manager will notify the requesting party if data for any service class has so few customers, or in which one customer makes up a large portion of the load, such that the aggregated information does not pass the relevant aggregation privacy standard, as referred to in the December 14, 2017 Order. - (ii) The Manager will work with the requestor to revise the request in order to address the identified reason(s) such as expanding the geographic area included in the request or combining customer classes or other means. - (iii) The charge for the above aggregated data in (1) is included in the Statement of CCA Customer Data Charges. - (2) After each municipality has entered into a CCA contract with an ESCO, the Manager shall transfer customer-specific data to the municipality or CCA Administrator within five days of receipt of a request to support the mailing of opt-out notices.
+- 1. A CCA Program allows municipalities (villages, towns, and cities) to aggregate the usage of eligible Mass Market customers within a defined jurisdiction in order to secure an alternative energy supply contract on a community-wide basis. - a) Before requesting customer data from the utility for participation in a CCA Program, the municipality or their designee (CCA Administrator or ESCO): - (1) Must sign a Data Security Agreement acceptable to the Manager, and - (2) Must have certification of local authorization approved by the Long Island Office of the Department of Public Service. - b) Upon fulfilling the requirements in XI.B.1.a), the Manager will provide the following information to the municipality or their designee in accordance with the terms and fee(s) stated herein. - (1) Aggregated customer data, by billing cycle, including the number of customers by service class the electric kWh by month for the past 12 months by service class.
+This information will be provided to the municipality or CCA Administrator within twenty days of a request. - (2) After each municipality has entered into a CCA contract with an ESCO, the Manager shall transfer customer-specific data to the municipality or CCA Administrator within five days of receipt of a request to support the mailing of opt-out notices.
 The data shall include all customers in the municipality eligible for opt-out treatment based on the CCA and the requirements of the Department of Public Service.
-The data should include: - (i) Customer of record's name - (ii) Mailing Address - (iii) Primary Language (if available from the Company's billing system) - (iv) Any additional mail address that is not the same as the service address. - (3) After the opt-out process has been completed, the Manager shall transfer account numbers for eligible customers that did not opt-out to the ESCO providing service within five days of receipt of a list of customers that opted out.
-These account numbers may be transmitted via electronic mail in secured, encrypted spreadsheets, through access to a secure website, or through other secure methods of transfer. - (4) The charge for the above data described in (2) and (3) is included in the Statement of CCA Customer Data Charges.
+The data should include: - (i) Customer of record's name - (ii) Proxy ID - (iii) Mailing Address - (iv) Primary Language (if available from the Company's billing system) - (v) Any customer-specific alternate billing name and address (if available from the Company's billing system) - (vi) Billing cycle and bill period code indicating the month of the customer's interim estimate, if applicable - (vii) Tax exempt status - (3) After the opt-out process has been completed, the Manager shall transfer account numbers for eligible customers that did not opt-out to the ESCO providing service within five days of receipt of a list of customers that opted out.
+These account numbers may be transmitted via electronic mail in secured, encrypted spreadsheets, through access to a secure website, or through other secure methods of transfer.

-- B. Community Choice Aggregation ("CCA") Program (continued): - (5) Upon request by the municipality or CCA Administrator, the Manager will transfer updated customer data as specified in b)(2) for CCA eligible customers that became customers of the Manager since the last eligible customer list was provided and were not on a previous eligible for opt-out list.
+- B. Community Choice Aggregation ("CCA") Program (continued): - (4) Upon request by the municipality or CCA Administrator, the Manager will transfer updated customer data as specified in b)(2) for CCA eligible customers that became customers of the Manager since the last eligible customer list was provided and were not on a previous eligible for opt-out list.
 The data will be provided to the requestor within five days of the request.
-After the opt-out process is complete for those customers, the Manager will provide account numbers for customers that did not opt-out as described in (b) (3).
+After the opt-out process is complete for those customers, the Manager will provide account numbers for customers that did not optout as described in (b) (3).
 The updated eligible customer lists will be provided without charge.